sahahn/parc_scaling/docs/effect_of_fs.md

 # How does front-end univariate feature selection influence scaling?

-One reasonable question to ask when comparing the results of the SVM and Elastic-Net pipelines, for example, is to wonder if the SVM's better scaling (i.e., the Elastic-Net stop showing improvment to performance at a lower number of parcels relative to the SVM) is a result of the front-end feature selection built into the SVM See [ML Pipelines](./ml_pipelines.html).
+One reasonable question to ask when comparing the results of the SVM and Elastic-Net pipelines, for example, is to wonder if the SVM's better scaling (i.e., the Elastic-Net stop showing improvement to performance at a lower number of parcels relative to the SVM) is a result of the front-end feature selection built into the SVM See [ML Pipelines](./ml_pipelines.html).

 ## Elastic-Net FS

-To answer this, we can compare the base Elastic-Net pipeline (see [Elastic-Net](./ml_pipelines#elastic-net)) to a modfied version, Elastic-Net FS (feature selection) where a front-end feature selection step is added, simmilar to how the SVM pipeline is setup.
+To answer this, we can compare the base Elastic-Net pipeline (see [Elastic-Net](./ml_pipelines#elastic-net)) to a modified version, Elastic-Net FS (feature selection) where a front-end feature selection step is added, simmilar to how the SVM pipeline is setup.
 Specifically,

 Elastic-Net FS BPt Code: